 A few places to visit while in Nerja would include the Balcon de Europa, which is a situated in the central part of Nerja with a wonderful view of the coast; this is an ideal place for friends to meet for coffee and tea.
 The next attraction would be the El Salvador Church which is an astonishing church built in the 17th century adapting the baroque-mudejar style of architecture.
 The next attraction is actually one of the main attractions in Spain, the Nerja caves.
 The Nerja caves are a series of caverns that stretch about 5km; one of the chambers is actually a regular venue for holding concerts as it forms a natural amphitheater.

 There are thirteen kilometers worth of beaches in Nerja, including the world re-known Playa Burriana which has been awarded the Blue Flag by the European Union on several occasions.
-Although the sand of Burriana beach is coarser than the usual fine sand one can find in other beaches, the view is simply breath taking and people actually pay to sit and enjoy the view in certain fenced parts of this beautiful beach. over 4 years ago
+Although the sand of Burriana beach is coarser than the usual fine sand one can find in other beaches, the view is simply breath taking and people actually pay to sit and enjoy the view in certain fenced parts of this beautiful beach. almost 5 years ago

 I absolutely LOVE Nerja!
 I live there about 2 months out of the year.
 The above reads like it was copied from a travel website.
 I do agree with all of it.
 It is a jewel of a town.
 The first time I visited, I took the bus from Malaga for a day.
 I liked it so much I came back the following year.
 I like to go every year.
 June, July, August is peak tourist season and it can be hot!
 All the gypsies come into town then and there are all kinds of young people traveling by backpack and begging.
 If you want to avoid that, go before or after.
 It is a small town on the coast, you can walk to most everything.
 There are buses that will take you to the caves, Malaga, or anywhere along the coast.
 Many people rent a car, but I personally don't.
 I would definitely book a hotel prior to coming as it can get filled up during peak times. over 1 year ago